What are flat feet?

 The frequent symptoms, which appear while walking or standing, are:

-- Pains along the plantar vault or behind the inside bone of the ankle joint;
+- Pains along with the plantar vault or behind the inside bone of the ankle joint;

 - Walking in abduction (feet pointing outward);